Interviewing for a Health Program

 Multiple Mini Interview (MMI)

-One up-and-coming interview format is the Multiple Mini Interview (MMI).
-The University of Minnesota Medical School will be using the MMI as their interview format starting in the Fall 2016 interview season.
+One interview format is the Multiple Mini Interview (MMI).
+The University of Minnesota Medical School uses an MMI.
 To learn more about the format of the MMI and see some sample questions, explore this short online module.

-At the conclusion of this workshop, there are instructions for scheduling a follow-up appointment with an HCC career counselor.
+At the conclusion of this workshop, there are instructions for scheduling a follow-up appointment with a PHSRC career counselor.